Tan Yunxian: Medical activity

 Tan Yunxian's medical practice was contained to treating women.
 She initially began by treating her own children, with her grandmother's guidance to confirm her diagnoses.
+She was known to diagnose herself and others of her family and compare that diagnosis to that of the outside doctor.
+She would then collect his prescriptions and pick and choose ingredients at her discretion to better treat the ailment.
 Records of Tan's book reveal cases of thirty-one of the patients that she treated.
 The women she worked with usually had chronic complaints, rather than of temporary illnesses.
-In Ming China, many of the women had “women’s complaints,” such as menstrual irregularities, repeated miscarriages, barrenness, and postpartum fatigue.
+Many of these women had “women’s complaints,” such as menstrual irregularities, repeated miscarriages, barrenness, and postpartum fatigue.
 Other patients had illnesses that either sex could contract, such as coughing, insomnia, rashes, swellings, diarrhea or nausea.

 Tan, similar to other literati doctors, often prescribed herbal medications to her patients.
-Tan also practiced moxibustion.
+She also practiced moxibustion.
 This was the burning of moxa, or dried Artemisia, at specified points on the body, which was similar to acupuncture.
-This process, stimulated the circulation of qi.
+This process was believed to stimulate the circulation of qi.
 Since the physician applying the moxa had to physically touch the patient, male doctors were unable to perform this treatment on women.
 Tan served many working women in her practice.
-Various accounts show Tan's conclusions of how these women often overworked themselves, thus bringing on various symptoms.
+Various accounts show Tan's conclusions that these women often overworked themselves, whether physically or mentally thus bringing on various symptoms.

 Although Tan Yunxian was able to practice gynecology, pediatrics and obstetrics, her experience in other fields was limited.
 Tan was only able to practice medicine in the country among her friends or acquaintances.
-Even after she completed the book Sayings of a Female Doctor, she was not able to publish it.
+Even after she completed her autobiographical account Sayings of a Female Doctor, the only physician book written by a woman in the Ming Dynasty, she was not able to publish it.
 In fact, she had to ask her son to have printing blocks cut for her.
+In the prologue of her book, Tan frets about its reception due to her being a female author.
+She says "I beg readers' indulgence and ask that they do not laugh at me."